-Release the two lock pins by first lifting up on the pin lock (A), then lift the handle back towards the rear of the header (B) then pull the lock pin out from between its lock ribs (C).
+4. To release the two lock pins: lift up the pin lock (A), then lift the handle back to the rear of the header (B) then pull the lock pin out from between its lock ribs (C).

 Disconnect the transport's electrical cable from the header.